-• Student to be grouped with supportive students who can provide good language role models, not in SEN groups;
+Student to be grouped with supportive students (ambassadors/ buddy's) who can provide good language role models, not in SEN groups;

 - During the ongoing assessment period the new student should have full access to the curriculum and formative evidence should primarily be obtained from student's responses to class work.
-ATL should be recorded and next steps for student's learning clearly identified; - Clear timetable and staff responsibilities to be established for any intervention activities e.g. Induction Course which is highlighted in the New Arrivals Process and on the pupil passport; - Teachers will consult and use strategies suggested in guidance notes "Advice for teachers working with EAL pupils" and by liaising with the Assistant Headteacher for Teaching & Learning.
+ATL should be recorded and next steps for student's learning clearly identified; - Clear timetable and staff responsibilities to be established for any intervention activities e.g. Induction Course which is highlighted in the New Arrivals Process and on the pupil passport; - Teachers will consult and use strategies suggested in guidance notes (Appendix 3) and by liaising with the Assistant Headteacher for Teaching & Learning. - PLs will have a Pupil Review Meeting with parents/carers to share feedback from teaching staff as to the students' progress at the end of 6 weeks or the nearest half term.
+If additional support is identified this will be share with parents/ carers in this meeting.